 8 Tips for De-Escalating Conflict

-It’s safe to say that at some point in your college career you will be engaged in some form of conflict.
-Whether it be with your college roommate, working with a team for one of your class projects, or working with others doing community service or participating in an internship, research assignment or part-time job, conflict is one of those things that often just happens and if you find yourself unprepared to deal with it, it can pose some serious consequences.
+At some point in your college career, you will be engaged in some form of conflict.
+Whether it's a college roommate situation, working with a team for one of your class projects, working with others doing community service, participating in an internship, or working a part-time job.
+Conflict is one of those things that often just happens and if you find yourself unprepared to deal with it, it can pose some serious consequences.

 Don’t Avoid Conflict

 Since conflict is sometimes unavoidable, trying to avoid it when it already exists can result in serious consequences.
-Keeping things to yourself when a problem arises will not only make you crazy but offers little to no chance of coming to a solution.
-By speaking up and communicating the cause of your stress, you are opening up the lines of communication which can then open up room for negotiation.
-If problems are left to simmer rather than addressing them in a calm and respectful manner, they can easily escalate into nasty remarks and heated arguments which may cause irreparable damage to an otherwise salvageable relationship.
+Keeping things to yourself when a problem arises will not only make you anxious but offers little chance of finding a solution.
+By speaking up and communicating about the cause of your stress, you are opening up the lines of communication which then open the door for negotiation.
+If problems are left to simmer—rather than addressing them in a calm and respectful manner—they can easily escalate into heated arguments which may cause irreparable damage to an otherwise salvageable relationship.

 Avoid Being Defensive

 Being defensive is a tactic that does not lead to a positive outcome when dealing with conflict.
 Rather than listening to the other person’s point of view and understanding their complaint, many people innately respond by defending themselves.
 They fail to consider that there may be a middle ground.
 Defensiveness can be problematic because instead of the other person feeling as if they’re being heard, they walk away feeling discounted and have an overall sense that the other person is not willing to work together in order to iron things out.

 Overgeneralizing often adds fuel to the fire.
 Statements like “you always” and “you never” are usually met with defensiveness and in most cases, they just aren’t totally true.

 Work to See Both Sides